Bradley-Gutfinger/Bradley-Gutfinger/README.md

 - 👋 Hi, I’m @Bradley-Gutfinger
-- 👀 I'm currently looking for a Summer 2021 Computer Programming Internship
 - 👀 I’m interested in software engineering and data analytics
-- 🌱 I’m currently learning Python, C, and C++ and have learned Java
-- 💞️ I’m looking to collaborate on coding projects
 - 📫 How to reach me: bgutfinger@yahoo.com

 <!---